 As for Lynch, she is clearly still over with the crowd and will find out on Raw what her plans are for the summer.
 Hopefully, there will be no rematch between the two for a while.

-Kevin Owens & Sami Zayn def.
-Big E & Xavier Woods
+Kevin Owens and Sami Zayn def.
+The New Day (Big E and Xavier Woods)

 This was a fun match that allowed the heels to isolate Woods from the beginning and not allowed Big E to get as much action as we thought.
 The psychology worked, making Woods as the weak link here to The New Day.